OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/drivers/genetic_algorithm.rst

 ****************

 .. note::
-    The SimpleGA is a driver based on a simple genetic algorithm implementation sourced from the lecture notes for the class 2009 AAE550 taught by Prof. William A. Crossley at Purdue University.
+    The SimpleGADriver is based on a simple genetic algorithm implementation sourced from the lecture notes for the class 2009 AAE550 taught by Prof. William A. Crossley at Purdue University.

 This genetic algorithm optimizer supports integer and continuous variables.